pi-star-2025/pi_star/the_origin_of_flowers.md

 Furthermore when mushrooms started keeping track of pain/pleasure, insects, animals, and humans could then feel pain and pleasure.
 It awoke bc of mushroom circles.

-Hence, mushrooms are like the genius of god.
+Hence, mushrooms are like the court of god.
 They created a mirror of "reality", starting the counting of time.

 Psychedelic light still moves at the speed of c, but can make 8 decisions each tick of time under the scenes, which is a system that can be used by green plants, the full earth, and the star.